 The Chill Northeast

 The east half of the island is delightfully quiet, with mostly locals and scuba divers enjoying the beaches.
-We pulled over to buy a coconut from a roadside stand and this little palapa captured the chill vibe.
+While road tripping Grand Cayman, We pulled over to buy a coconut from a roadside stand and this little palapa captured the chill vibe.

 Our Favorite Road